Toowoomba - East

 Toowoomba - East has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-AreaSearch has identified 37 projects potentially impacting the area, with key ones being Toowoomba and Lockyer Valley Escarpment Mountain Bike Trails, Fairleigh Residences, AusRocks Brookview Quarry, and YWCA East Toowoomba Social and Affordable Housing.
-The following list details those likely most relevant.
+"Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 34 projects likely impacting the region.
+Notable ones include Toowoomba Escarpment Mountain Bike Trails (Jubilee Park), Fairleigh Residences, AusRocks Brookview Quarry, and YWCA East Toowoomba Social and Affordable Housing.".

 Professional plan users can use the search below to filter and access additional projects.